You may establish a trust for yourself, i.e. a self-settled trust, family or charity.

-The goal for establishing the trust is to help you protect as much wealth as you can.
-This is done through avoiding court and securing favorable settlements during bad situations.
+The goal is to protect as much wealth as possible.
 Want to learn more?
 Contact us today.

 Most will never experience a home fire, but they maintain fire insurance for the peace of mind.
 More likely than a home fire is a personal credit event.
 Why experience one, unprotected, and be left praying against the worst case outcome?
 With a trust you don't have to.

 Trusts are formed to protect assets, minimize taxes and protect your identity.
 They may also be used for charitable giving and to ensure your loved ones are properly taken care of.

 Proper planning is often put off until it's too late.
 This is unfortunate as an ounce of prevention is worth a pound of cure.

 Numerous states compete with traditional offshore havens.
 A domestic trust offers the benefits of an offshore - without the downsides.

 The rising popularity of offshore trusts and bank accounts led several states to modify their trust laws.
 The result is several US jurisdictions compete for the creation and relocating of trusts.
 Top jurisdictions tend to modify the rule against perpetuities, have no or low taxes, allow special purpose trusts, and allow easy modifications of trust documents.